-In this article we will take you through setting up the Google Play Services extension in your Android game.
-This article covers setting up the Google Play store as well as getting your game to log in when run on an Android device, which is a requirement for all other Google Services functionality to work.
+In this article we will take you through setting up the Google Play Services extension in your project and getting it to log-in in your Android game, which is a requirement for all other Google Services functionality to work.

 From the Developer dashboard, click the Game Services button on the left, then click the Add New Game button: